|

 ball and ran with it.

-by the layout we envisioned.
+would be required by the layout we envisioned.

 With this in mind, three Rails on Wheels members conceived of the "Operations